-Join Ellery Connell for an in-depth discussion in this video Making basic selections, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Making basic selections, part of Learning MODO 601.

 In this video, we'll have a look at how to basically select vertices, edges, or …polygons, sometimes known as components, inside of Moto. …In order to get started, let's place some basic geometry in the scene. …Under the Basic heading, in either the model or the model Quad tab hold down the …Shift key and click on a Cylinder, and that will place a basic cylinder in your scene. …Give you something to work with when marking selections. …Now the easiest way, or the most simple way to make selections is to simply …click, and drag across the model.
 Since I'm in my vertices setting right …now, we'll select vertices.
 So I can click and drag across.…